 My Study Abroad Travel Tips?
 Avoid going out to clubs and opt for house parties instead.
 The same bottle of wine that they sell at the club for 50 euros can be bought at the supermarket for 1.99.

 Sure, you risk being perceived as a very cheap guy but who cares?
-Your wallet is better off thanks to that (and you’ll have greater chances of hooking up if you organise the party at your own house!), plus, most parties take place during the weekends and you’ll be busy traveling anyways!
+Your wallet is better off thanks to that (and you’ll have greater chances of hooking up if you organize the party at your own house!), plus, most parties take place during the weekends and you’ll be busy traveling anyways!

 Study Abroad Travel Tips #04: Organize your calendar and take advantage of long weekends.